 In-fill Mast – Balmacara

-Correspondence (not covered elsewhere)
+Correspondence (not covered above)

 Date of next meeting

 Extract from Iain Moncrieff’s Email 8/10/19 to Susan

 A quick search on National Library of Scotland – old maps shows that the road was there at least as early as 1875.